Before you begin to roll your eyes at another listicle which shares B2B content marketing trends, let me guess where you’re at:

-But it’s 2018, and content marketing is changing.
+But heading into 2019, content marketing is changing.

 Gone are the days of writing, publishing and promoting a 500-word content that never drives clicks — nevermind sales.
 We’re in a new era; one that demands B2B brands to create better content, in return for results.

 But what do you need to be doing in order to take advantage?
 And do you really need to plough a huge portion of your marketing budget into creating new, original content for your site?

 In this guide, I’m sharing five B2B content marketing trends set to soar this year:

 Luckily for you, one of the biggest B2B content marketing trends for 2019 allows you to take the pressure off creating your own content.

 It’s great news for marketers who don’t have a natural way with words, or budget to hire a copywriter.

 User Generated Content (or UGC if you’re into fancy abbreviations) is set to soar this year.
 Why?
 Because 75% of the general public believe that forms of UGC — like reviews and testimonials — makes a B2B brand feel more “human”.
 And we all know that the best results come from content that connects with their audience.

 Conversion-worthy content should be at the forefront of your B2B brand’s strategy, and UGC can help you create it – without writing a single word.